snqureshi/whats-for-dinner/README.md

 #### MVP

--Allow for users to search recipes using keywords and the search button -Display up to 10 search results with name of recipe, image, calories, and ingredients list -Allow users to open up recipe instructions in a new tab -Clear search results when there's another search & render new results
+- Allow for users to search recipes using keywords and the search button
+- Display up to 10 search results with name of recipe, image, calories, and ingredients list
+- Allow users to open up recipe instructions in a new tab
+- Clear search results when there's another search & render new results

 #### PostMVP